UPVEX/Every_day_python/README.md

 ## 📈 Progress

+🎉 The challenge is complete!

-- ✅ Algorithms solved so far: **100 / 100**
+- ✅ Algorithms solved: **100 / 100**

-> Only a few left to reach the final milestone!
+- 🏁 Final milestone achieved on: **[May 27, 2025]**
+- 🧠 Daily commitment, consistent problem solving, and algorithmic growth.

+> This repository now serves as a complete archive of solved Python algorithm exercises — ideal for reference, practice, or interviews!

 ## 🔗 Connect

-Feel free to follow my journey, suggest improvements, or fork the repo to start your own!
+Feel free to follow, suggest improvements, or fork the repo to start your own!

 ---